nationalarchives/ds-caselaw-data-enrichment-service/docs/README.md

 4. [Oblique Legislative References Annotator](legislation/oblique-references.md) -- detects indirect references to primary legislaton, such as `the Act` or `the 1998 Act` and determines which cited primary enactment the indirect reference corresponds to
 5. [Legislative Provision Annotator](legislation/legislative-provision-annotator.md) -- identifies references to legislation provisions, such as `section 6`, and identifies the corresponding primary enactment, for example `section 6 of the Human Rights Act`

+### 1.3 Enrichment phases

+There are four phases of enrichment.
+Each phase of enrichment generates enriched LegalDocML that is progressively enriched by each successive phase of enrichment.

+_First Phase Enrichment_
+The first phase of enrichment consists of the [Case Law Annotator](/docs/caselaw/case-law-annotator.md); the [Legislation Annotator](/docs/legislation/legislation-annotator.md); and the [Abbreviations Annotator](/docs/abbreviation-annotator.md)

+_Second Phase Enrichment_
+The second phase of enrichment consists of the [Oblique Legislative References Annotator](/docs/legislation/oblique-references.md)

+_Third Phase Enrichment_
+The third phase of enrichment cosists of the [Legislative Provision Annotator](/docs/legislation/legislative-provision-annotator.md)

+_Fourth Phase Enrichment_
+The fourth and final phase of enrichment conists of the [vCite integration](/docs/vcite.md)

 ## 2 Adding new citation rules to the Case Law Annotator

 The Case Law Annotator uses a rules-based engine, the *Rules Manifest*, which is built on top of the [spaCy EntityRuler](https://spacy.io/api/entityruler) to detect case law citations (e.g. `[2022] 1 WLR 123).
 The *Rules Manifest* is stored as a table in Postgres where each row in the table represents a rule.

 The creation of rules is currently managed by modifying and uploading a CSV version of the *Rules Manifest*, which is stored in `production-tna-s3-tna-sg-rules-bucket` with a filename conforming to the pattern `yyyy_mm_dd_Citation_Manifest.csv`.

-See [here](/docs/caselaw/adding-new-citation-rules.md) for guidance on how to create and modify rules in the *Rules Manifest*.
+See [here](/docs/caselaw/updating-the-rules-manifest.md) for guidance on how to create and modify rules in the *Rules Manifest*.

 ## 3 Enriching judgments: How to run the pipeline